tknishh/RFM-Analysis/README.md

 ## Dataset

-E-Commerce Dataset in used which ca be downloaded from the following link.
+E-Commerce Dataset in used which can be downloaded from the following link.

 [Download](https://www.kaggle.com/datasets/carrie1/ecommerce-data)